yingang/python-challenge/README.md

 0. [[eat?](http://huge:file@www.pythonchallenge.com/pc/return/romance.html)] the most difficult challenge so far:
    * the challenge image is named as `cookie.jpg`, anything about HTTP cookies saved in browser?
    * use any available browser extension to query site cookies and you would find out there is an `info` saved with value `you should have followed busynothing` (I totally forgot there was a similar query string `nothing` that has been used in challenge #4, you?)
-   * the small image at the bottom-left corner has appeared in challenge #4 (didn't remember at all? neither for me, again)
+   * the small image at the bottom-left corner has appeared in challenge #4 also (didn't remember at all? neither for me, again)
    * game time again! start with http://www.pythonchallenge.com/pc/def/linkedlist.php?busynothing=12345 and end with `that's it.`
    * remember each returned `info` cookie in last step, use `urlparse` to unquote the concatenated cookies and use `bz2` to decompress it: `is it the 26th already? call his father and inform him that "the flowers are on their way". he'll understand.`
    * use `xmlrpc` to call `Leopold` as what we did in challenge #13: violin